 The Forensic Science Graduate Program hires one TA per year for our DNA Typing Laboratory Course.
 In order to be considered for this position, you must score at the top of the class the quarter you take the course yourself.
-In addition to this TAship, some of our instructors hire students to serve as so-called "Readers" for their courses.
+In addition to this TAship, some of our instructors hire students to serve as "Readers" for their courses.
 Readers are students hired to serve as course assistants whose duties vary according to the instructor, but, primarily involve grading papers and examinations.
 Readers are not expected to lead discussion groups or laboratory sessions.
 In order to serve as a Reader for a course, you must have completed the course yourself in good standing and be appointed by the instructor of the course.

 The final category of student employment within the Forensic Science Graduate Program is that of Lab Assistantships for students hired to maintain either the DNA Typing Lab or the Criminalistics Lab and their equipment at the UC Davis Forensic Science Center.
 As with our TAs and Readers, the Lab Managers are chosen from those students performing at the top level of the DNA Typing and Analytical Instrumentation laboratory classes.
 These positions provide a small monthly income for 9-12 months and are only very occasionally renewed for another year.
-Solicitations will be sent to all program students when the program is looking to hire students to fulfill any of these positions.